 For Hamish Douglas Burgess' own traditional and modern Celtic artwork please visit our Gallery page.

-Friday June 9th - has been designated the first International Day of Celtic Art.
+Friday June 9th 2017 - This day was designated the first International Day of Celtic Art.
 Celtic artists around the world chose June 9th to celebrate Celtic Art, as the great medieval masterpieces of Celtic art, the famous Book of Kells and Book of Durrow, are associated with the great Celtic spiritual leader Columcille.
 June 9th is his traditional feast day.
 Artists, scholars and lovers of Celtic Art worldwide will be celebrating, and the Hawaii location is West Maui.
-As Maui’s only Celtic artist, Hamish Burgess will be at Hawaiian Village Coffee in Kahana all day, to answer questions on Celtic art, surrounded by his own art - The Celtic Art of Hamish Burgess exhibition "I Am Music".
-The Celtic art show, a tribute to music and musicians, continues until June 14th at Hawaiian Village Coffee in the Kahana Gateway Mall (4405 Honoapiilani Hwy, #207) in West Maui.
+As Maui’s only Celtic artist, Hamish Burgess was at Hawaiian Village Coffee in Kahana all day, to answer questions on Celtic art, surrounded by his own art - The Celtic Art of Hamish Burgess exhibition "I Am Music".
+The Celtic art show, a tribute to music and musicians, ran for sevral weeks at Hawaiian Village Coffee in the Kahana Gateway Mall (4405 Honoapiilani Hwy, #207) in West Maui.